luisromeroaraya/restaurant-css-framework/README.md

 * All the images are royalty free and downloaded from [Shutterstock](https://www.shutterstock.com)
 * Flags and continent image are in the [public domain](https://en.wikipedia.org/wiki/Public_domain) and downloaded from [Wikipedia](https://www.wikipedia.org)

+* Pictures from the train stations are taken from [Wikipedia](https://www.wikipedia.org) and copyrighted via the "img copyright" tag.
+They are under the Creative Commons BY-SA licences [2.0](https://creativecommons.org/licenses/by-sa/2.0/), [3.0](https://creativecommons.org/licenses/by-sa/3.0/) and [4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 <hr>

 # Restaurant [Challenge](https://github.com/becodeorg/BXL-Swartz-4-27/blob/master/1.The-Field/6.Bootstrap/restaurant.adoc)